 the best looking car and best brakes.
 I built a second car when I was

 twelve.
 Again, I won best looking car and best brakes.
 Plus, I was runner

 At sixteen, I worked with an ad agency and photography crew who were photographing boats for a Crestliner Boats catalog.
 Here, I watched a highly acclaimed photographer from Florida do his magic.
 (I ended up as a model for some shots... always wearing a hat and holding a guitar!
 Afterward, the modeling agency sent me out on modeling jobs in Minneapolis.)

 Dan, the artist...

 My high school art teacher and the superintendent of schools recommended me to the acclaimed Minneapolis College of Art and Design - a difficult school to get into.
-After a time, I became disappointed with the school, and accepted a job in the art department at the Minneapolis Star and Tribune newspapers.
+After a time, I became disappointed with the pace of the school and accepted a job in the art department at the Minneapolis Star and Tribune newspapers.
 I was the youngest person there.
 I made a number of life-long friends at the newspaper.
 Eventually, the military draft came knocking on my door.

 I joined the Navy and while on leave in New York City I met a buddy's brother-in-law who was a camera man for ABC.
-He advised me about the type of camera I should buy.
-I bought the camera he suggested and brought it with me on Mediterranean cruises aboard the USS Columbus, guided missile cruiser CG-12.
+He was also an accomplished photographer and advised me about the type of camera I should buy.
+I bought the camera he suggested and brought it with me on six month Mediterranean cruises aboard the USS Columbus, guided missile cruiser CG-12.
 I entered one of my photos of Villefranche-sur-Mer, France, at sunset in a world-wide photography contest sponsored by a film manufacturer.
-I won best landscape photo and I was thrilled.
+I won the best landscape category and I was thrilled.